- About Us

 Books - Library

-The largest element of the Library Division consists of books, monographs, and similar publications that impart knowledge about Texas.
-Information about virtually all titles can be found on BearCat, the on-line catalog of the Baylor University Libraries.
-Most books must be used within the Collection's reading room, though publications which the staff feels reasonably confident of replacing in the event of loss or damage may be eligible for out-of-building circulation.
-A staff member can help to identify those items.
+The largest element of the Library Division consists of books, monographs, and similar publications that impart knowledge about Texas and the Southwest.
+Information about virtually all titles can be found on BearCat, the online catalog of the Baylor University Libraries.
+Most books must be used within the Collection's reading room, though books marked "available" in BearCat may be checked out to those patrons with an active Baylor ID.

 Selection may be on the basis of: